 You can expect to get about 200 peppers from each plant, so if you’re looking for a high-yield pepper, this one fits the bill.
 They’re often ground up to be added to curry pastes but are a staple of many other Asian culinary dishes.

-As with the Thai hot pepper, the orange Thai is originally from Thailand, and their heat is similar as well.
-However, these peppers have a bit of sweetness to them that the red variety doesn’t have.
+As with the Thai hot pepper, the orange Thai is originally from Thailand, and their heat is similar.
+However, these peppers have a bit of sweetness that the red variety doesn’t.

-Orange Thai peppers are often used in seasonings such as chili powder and chili flakes, but they’re great in salsas, pastes, and hot sauces, too.
-Use them in a stir fry to add some color as well as flavor to a traditional Asian meal.
+Orange Thai peppers are often used in seasonings such as chili powder and chili flakes, but they’re also great in salsas, pastes, and hot sauces.
+Use them in a stir fry to add some color and flavor to a traditional Asian meal.

 Bhut Jolokia Ghost

 Intensely spicy, the Bhut Jolokia Ghost pepper earned the title of the world’s hottest pepper in 2007 and is so hot that this native Indian pepper has even been the main ingredient in some self-defense pepper sprays.